 - Payment is different for each appointment type...
 Select this if you want to set different payment requirements for each appointment type.

-How does a client pay for the rest of their appointment when they have paid a deposit?
+How does a client pay for the rest of their appointment if full payment is not required? ⚓

-For the client to pay the remainder of their balance, they’ll need to select “Change/Cancel Appointment” in their confirmation or reminder emails, which will bring them to a confirmation page.
-This page has a button that allows clients to pay the remainder.
+- Selecting “Change/Cancel Appointment” in their confirmation or reminder emails, which will bring them to a confirmation page.
+This page has a "Pay" button that allows clients to pay the remainder.